 - Role model a love of literature (books, comics, newspapers, audio books).

 - Read for a real reason – recipes, building a model, checking the sports results etc.

 - Visit your local library.

-- Sit with your child while they complete any grammar homework tasks.
+- Sit with your child while they write.
+Encourage a love of writing.

 - Encourage your child to play with paper and pencils – notepads, diaries, colouring books.